great-expectations/great_expectations/docs/docusaurus/docs/cloud/quickstarts/snowflake_quickstart.md

 2. Optional.
 If you created a temporary file to record your user access token and Organization ID, delete it.

-3. In Jupyter Notebook, run the following code to start the GX Cloud agent:
+3. Run the following code to start the GX Cloud agent:

-    ```python title="Jupyter Notebook"
+    ```python
        gx-agent
     ```